tendermint/tendermint/docs/rfc/rfc-026-p2p-bad-peers-checktx.md

 value greater than 1.
 In this case, the peer should be disconnected from and banned immediately without keeping count on how often this has happened.

-The question is whether this transaction should be kept track of in the mempool?
-We can still store it in the cache so that we don't run `CheckTx` on it again.
+The question is whether this transaction should be kept track of in the cache?
+We can still store it in the cache so that we don't run `CheckTx` on it again, but if this peer is immediately banned, maybe there is no need to store its information.
-However, there might not be the need to store all the peers that have sent us this transaction.

 Now, if we want to differentiate further reasons of why this transaction is sent to a node (whether it is a sign of malice or not), we might need more information on the actual reason for rejection.
 This could be done by an additional set of response codes provided by the application.

 ### 2. Choosing the peer to ban